Uppingham School - Rutland

 Uppingham School is a boarding school by philosophy.
 Its celebrated former Head, Edward Thring, believed that a sense of self-esteem is built by engaging students in things they enjoy doing, and that the best way to provide a rich, full and all-round education is to be a boarding school.
 Today, Uppingham makes full boarding relevant for the modern family, and provides the perfect setting for its students to build and foster relationships across the globe.

 Uppingham School very much focuses on a liberal, holistic education.
 It is strong across all academic subjects and offers close to 30 different A-level choices.
-Despite such a wide subject offering, the past few years have seen Uppingham School rapidly rise up our co-ed boarding school by A-level league table, a testament to the spirit, ethos, and quality of a quite unique offering.
+Despite such a wide subject offering, the past few years have seen Uppingham School rapidly rise up our co-ed boarding school by A-level league table, a testament to the spirit, ethos, and quality of teaching.

 Would Uppingham School be a good fit for my child?